Improwised/kb.repairrabbit.github.io/content/store-closed/how-to-manage-holidays.md

 go to "Master management"
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_edit_holiday/go_to_master_management.png)

-go to “Store closed”
+go to “Store holidays”
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_edit_holiday/click_store_holidays.png)

-select the holiday and make the required changes & click “Edit”
+select the holiday and make required changes & click “Edit”
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_edit_holiday/select_holiday_and_click_edit.png)

-click “Edit”  & the new change done will be saved.
+click “Edit”  &  new change done will be saved.
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_edit_holiday/edit_details_and_click_edit.png)